RibeiroAna/fb-messenger-tutorial/README.md

 ![wit-1](pictures/wit-1.png)

 3. Then, after creating your application, you are going to create the intents.
-Let’s call the first intent defined on the last section as “how_to_order” and the second one “shipping_available”.
+Let’s call the first intent defined in the second section as “how_to_order” and the second one “shipping_available”.
 On your wit.ai portal, select the application you just created, and go to the management menu and select intent, then press the button “+ Intent” and type the name we just defined.
 Do this for each intent you want to create.

 ![wit-2](pictures/wit-2.png)

 4. Now is time to create the entity for city, go to the entities page  and hit the button “+ Entity”.
-You can use three strategies for looking up to entities, Free Text, Keywords or a combination of both cases.
+You can use three strategies for looking up to entities: Free Text, Keywords or a combination of both cases.
 In this case you are going to use “Free Text & Keywords”, but if you want understand more why, read about it on [wit.ai page](https://wit.ai/docs/recipes#which-entity-should-you-use)

 ![wit-3](pictures/wit-3.png)